This article originally appeared on VICE US.

 Late Tuesday night, lawmakers in Alabama passed a near-total ban on abortion in the state, with no exceptions for instances of rape or incest, making it the strictest anti-abortion legislation in the nation.
-The bill, HB 314, also makes providing an abortion a Class A felony, carrying with it a prison sentence of up to 99 years.
-Governor Kay Ivey signed it into law the next day.
+The bill, HB 314, which is awaiting the governor's signature, also makes providing an abortion a Class A felony, carrying with it a prison sentence of up to 99 years.

 Some media coverage has added to the uncertainty, with prominent news outlets running headlines stating only that abortion has been banned, without including information about the steep legal battle the legislation will face, and the high likelihood that it will be struck down in the courts.

 “The media is so intent on showing how extreme these laws are that they tend to just say ‘it’s signed into law’ or ‘it’s now illegal,’ when the reality is these bills don’t go into effect immediately,” Robin Marty, the author of A Handbook for a Post-Roe America, told VICE last week when Georgia’s six-week ban passed.
 “That means you have people who think there’s no legal abortion in Georgia.”
 And after Tuesday night, it could mean people who think there’s no legal abortion in Alabama, either.

 Despite the extreme legislation making news in the past few weeks, abortion is still legal in every state in America—and many pro-choice advocates believe it’s likely to stay that way.

 Here’s everything else you need to know about Alabama's abortion bill:

 The bill would ban abortions at every stage of pregancy unless the mother's life is in danger—again, no exceptions for rape or incest—and it would make providing abortion a felony; people who have abortions would not be criminalized.